R v LB

 Defendant acquitted of 2 counts of Sexual Assault where the issue was reasonable belief in consent.

-Rhia is also keen to develop her practice and undertake actions against police.
+Rhia is also keen to develop her practice and undertake actions against the police.
 She has significant experience cross-examining police officers from her criminal defence practice, and she also has a solid understanding of PACE codes of conduct.

 Rhia’s ongoing part-time secondment with Barts Health NHS Trust will give her an insight into Court of Protection considerations within the hospital setting.
 She has also shadowed a broad range of COP hearings within chambers and looks forward to expanding her practice into this area.